gjreda/gregreda.com/README.md

 Code and content for my website.

-Build and deployment are handled via Github Apps, S3, and Cloudfront.
+Build and deployment are handled via Github Actions, S3, and Cloudfront.

 Built with:
 - [Pelican](https://github.com/getpelican/pelican/)